dcowden/featurescript/README.md

 The official Onshape list of FeatureScripts is https://www.onshape.com/featurescript.
 It is not comprehensive or categorized.

-Please log an issue or submit a PR if you have changes you recommend.
+Please [log an issue](https://github.com/dcowden/featurescript/issues/new) or submit a Pull Request if you have changes you recommend.

 Feedback is welcome!

 ## Joinery